anteater/anteater/README.md

-Anteater is an open framework that uses standard regular expression that we all know (and love?) to ensure unwanted strings, filenames, binaries, depreciated functions or staging enviroment code / credentials etc, are not included in any patch or Pull request to any of your git repositories.
+Anteater is an open framework that uses standard regular expression that we all know (and love?) to ensure unwanted strings, filenames, binaries, depreciated functions or staging enviroment code / credentials etc, are not included in any patch or pull request to any of your git repositories.

 You tell anteater exactly what you don't want to get merged, and anteater looks after the rest.